guidopellegrini/responsive-login-form/README.md

 Welcome to the Responsive Login Page, a project designed for a seamless login experience across various devices.
 This login page is crafted with a combination of HTML, CSS, and JavaScript to ensure responsiveness and an interactive user interface.

+- Animated Login Form Using HTML CSS & JavaScript
+- It contains a stylish and beautiful background.
+- With animation of floating labels.
+- And a button to show and hide the password.
+- Developed first with the Mobile First methodology, then for desktop.
+- Compatible with all mobile devices.

 ## Technologies Used

 - **HTML:** Provides the structure and layout of the login page.